kubernetes/community/contributors/design-proposals/self-hosted-kubernetes.md

 Upgrading these components is fairly straightforward.
 They are stateless, easily run in containers, and can be modeled as pods and services.
 Upgrades are simply a matter of deploying new versions, health checking them, and changing the service label selectors.

 In HA configurations the API servers should be able to be upgraded in-place one-by-one and rely on external load balancing or client retries to recover from the temporary downtime.
-This relies on Kubernetes [versioning policy](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/versioning.md).
+This is not well tested upstream and something we need to fix (see known issues).

 #### etcd self-hosted